-AUTOMATED FMV SOLUTIONSTM I BUSINESS VALUATION I COMPENSATION VALUATION REAL ESTATE VALUATION I CAPITAL ASSETS VALUATION I EXECUTIVE COMPENSATION & GOVERNANCE
+COMPENSATION VALUATION I AUTOMATED FMV SOLUTIONSTM I FIXED FEE PARTNERSHIP BUSINESS VALUATION I REAL ESTATE VALUATION I CAPITAL ASSETS VALUATION

-Estimates of the size of the United States physical therapy market range up to \$34 billion, with growth rates in the coming years projected to be in the mid-single digits.1 According to MedPAC, Medicare spent \$8 billion on outpatient therapy services in 2017, which represents a 6 percent increase from 2016 spending.2 Many tailwinds support the physical therapy industry, including an aging population, earlier discharges from hospitals, a growing interest in physical activities, finding safe alternatives to opioids, and high rates of obesity.
+Estimates of the size of the United States physical therapy market range up to \$38 billion, with growth rates in the coming years projected to be in the mid-single digits.
+According to MedPAC, Medicare spent \$8.7 billion on outpatient therapy services in 2018, which represents an 8 percent increase from 2017 spending.
+Many tailwinds support the physical therapy industry, including an aging population, earlier discharges from hospitals, a growing interest in physical activities, finding safe alternatives to opioids, and high rates of obesity.
 In addition, the continued shift from inpatient to outpatient care settings, use of telehealth/teletherapy, and the broader focus on controlling healthcare costs in the United States, is helping drive physical therapy patient volume.
 The steady growth as well as the fragmented nature of the market has led to an uptick in investor interest in the space.
-While there are many positive trends for the physical therapy industry, expected cuts to Medicare reimbursement will be a headwind for the industry.
+While there are many positive trends for the physical therapy industry, expected cuts to Medicare reimbursement is a headwind for the industry.